-On the two, three, or four-night Halong Bay cruises, you will have the possibility of visiting the main tourist hot spots but also exploring areas away from the crowds.
+On the two, three, or four-night Halong Bay cruises, you can visit the main tourist hot spots and explore areas away from the crowds.

-We opted for a 2 night/3day cruise for two reasons:
+We recommend a 2 night/3day cruise for two reasons:

-- We felt the travel time from Hanoi to Halong warranted two nights.
-One night would be too rushed – more travel than actual tour.
+- The travel time from Hanoi to Halong warrants two nights.
+One night would be too rushed – more travel than the actual tour.

-- We also wanted to experience a little more away from the hoards of hit and run tourist crowds.
+- It allows you to experience a little more away from the hoards of hit-and-run tourist crowds.

 Here is a Glimpse of a Two Night Halong Bay Overnight Cruise Itinerary.

 It will be an early start from Hanoi, departing at around 7.30.
-You will not arrive at the cruise terminal until at least 1.30-2.00pm We found, once at the cruise terminal, there was still a long wait to board the vessel as the boats are quickly turned over from previous guests who have not long disembarked.
+You will not arrive at the cruise terminal until at least 1.30-2.00 pm.
+Once at the cruise terminal, you may still have a long wait to board the vessel as the boats are quickly turned over from previous guests who have not long disembarked.

 Ti Top Beach